WATCH our featured talk @TedX to learn more…

 Workshops involve team-building and empathy exercises that also encourage youth to use mistakes as a source for innovation and creative growth.
 Youth gain 21st century skills in script development, story-boarding strategic messaging, filmmaking, interviewing, basic editing and vlogging.
 During the process of the storytelling for changemaking, young people identify a social issue or challenge that they want to innovate around for social good.
 By the end of the experiential program, youth are better equipped as effective communicators for social change, and they are a step closer to launching their own group social ventures or efforts for initiating positive community change.

-To learn more, contact MeWe founder Mohsin Mohi Ud Din on the form below, or via Twitter, @mohsindin, @MeWeSyria or on LinkedIn.
+To learn more, contact MeWe founder Mohsin Mohi Ud Din on the form below, or via Twitter, @mohsindin, @MeWeSyria on Twitter and Instagram.